 Having a child with diabetes, going back to school, and managing diabetes in school means anxiety and maybe even a bit of a panic attack for us T1D parents.

-We are scared that another person is going to be looking over our child for almost the entire day, and not having this control over their diabetes can be very scary.ketone
+I do not know about you mama, but I get extremely anxious that another person is going to be looking over my daughter for almost the entire day, and not having this control over her diabetes can be very scary.

 Although this was a new thing for them, the school was very accommodating to our needs as parents, and the communications between us, was amazing.

 Side note: I used to be a special education teacher, so I KNOW how hard it is to be a parent of a child with a disability.
 I used to see the concerns in parent’s eyes, and now that my own child has a condition, I totally get where they were coming from.